danielrfry/notesalad/README.md

 - **[Note Salad Editor](https://github.com/danielrfry/notesalad-editor/)**: GUI patch editor and software synthesizer web app for OPL, OPM and SD-1.
 Browser based, requiring no additional hardware or software installation.
 - **[Note Salad Tools](https://github.com/danielrfry/notesalad-tools/)**: a collection of tools written in Python for converting, 'disassembling' and editing VGM/DRO files, converting MIDI to VGM, playing or rendering VGM/MID files to WAV etc. using **libnotesalad**.

-## Status

-This code should be considered **experimental**.
-It's a hobby project that I hadn't originally intended to release, with fun taking priority over code quality or documentation.
-There will be plenty of rough edges.

 ## Building libnotesalad for Linux/macOS